Dream Park: California Voodoo Game

 As the players prowl through the arcology, battling zombies, bargaining with voodoo gods, and befriending giant alien catfish, Alex Griffin's life falls apart.
-He's never really recovered from the corruption he unearthed during the South Seas and Fimbulwinter Games, and the broken friendships that followed.
-Worse, Acacia Garcia (his former flame) is captaining one of the superbowl teams – and she looks amazing.
+He has never really recovered from the corruption he unearthed during the South Seas and Fimbulwinter Games, and the broken friendships that followed.
+Worse, Acacia Garcia (his former flame) is captaining one of the Super Bowl teams – and she looks amazing.